September 27, 2017

 Most neuromas affect the area behind and between the third and fourth toes.
 However, they can also affect the second and third toes and more rarely the fourth and fifth toes.
 Diagnostic imaging tests are sometimes required if the diagnosis is not clear enough from a clinical examination alone.
 The most common imaging test is an ultrasound which can help aid the diagnosis if required.
 It is important to mention that sometimes the neuroma cannot be detected with an ultrasound machine and therefore an alternative test may be considered such as an MRI.

 There are many treatments available for neuromas.
 Here at Hatts, we can support you with the following:

-3. Footwear choice – This is the simplest.
-If your neuroma only hurts when you dance in your favourite 4inch heel Jimmy Choos, then take them off to dance.
-This is a ‘no brainer’ and can stop your neuroma from getting worse.
+Footwear choice – This is the simplest.
+If your neuroma only hurts when you dance in your favourite 4-inch heel Jimmy Choos, then take them off to dance.
+This is a ‘no-brainer’ and can stop your neuroma from getting worse.

 After having seen one of our podiatrists, if necessary we can also refer you on for:

-1. Surgery – When the pain warrants it, you can have the neuroma removed by a small operation.
-This is often done under local anaesthetic as an outpatient setting.
+Surgery – When the pain warrants it, you can have the neuroma removed by a small operation.
+This is often done under local anaesthetic in an outpatient setting.

 Cryosurgery – This is a new treatment and is used as an alternative to the traditional surgical method of excision.
 This procedure is less invasive and involves putting a small needle through the skin and into the neuroma which is frozen whilst it is in the foot.
 This is done under local anaesthetic.
 The success rate of this procedure seems to be equivalent to surgical excision and is thus, gaining increased popularity.
 There is only a small amount of clinical research compared with the excision option, therefore it is currently unknown whether there is a better option at present.